apaolini/dockerfiles/dokuwiki/README.md

 Caveat
 ------
-After the first configuration remember to disable the administration interface removing the `install.php` file, like that:
+After the first configuration remember to disable the administration interface.
+You can simply use the _nuclear_ tactic and remove the `install.php` file, like that:

-    docker exec <DOKUWIKI_CONTAINERAME> /bin/rm /var/www/dokuwiki/install.php
+    docker exec dokuwiki_containername /bin/rm /var/www/dokuwiki/install.php